Who do I contact if I have Questions?

 10. What type of curriculum is used in the gifted program?

-The North Carolina Standard Course of Study and the Common Core State Standards are the foundational curriculum for all students in the gifted program.
-Teachers with licensure in gifted education develop lessons using above grade level materials, critical and creative thinking strategies, and other best practices in gifted education.
-In grades 4 and 5, Singapore Math is the resource used as the primary approach to mathematics with supplements as necessary to meet all state standards.
-The language arts curriculum is complete with a wide variety of strategies intended to stretch, challenge, and expand critical thinking, problem solving, and intellectual abilities of each student.
-Schools utilize language arts materials developed by the College of William & Mary's Center for Gifted Education and Great Books Foundation.
+The North Carolina Standard Course of Study Standards are the foundational curriculum for all students in the general education and gifted program.
+Teachers with licensure in gifted education develop lessons using a replacement curriculum that incorporates above grade level materials, critical and creative thinking strategies, and other best practices in gifted education.
+In grades 4 and 5, we use Singapore Math which becomes the foundation in which to accelerate mathematics instruction into high school level courses by 8th grade.
+The language arts curriculum is incorporates an integrated curriculum with a wide variety of strategies intended to stretch, challenge, and expand critical thinking, problem solving, and intellectual abilities of gifted students.
+Schools utilize language arts materials developed by the College of William & Mary's Center for Gifted Education, Great Books Foundation, and Michael Clay Thompson Language Arts Curriculum.

 11. How can I help prepare my child for AIG testing?